 Welcome to OnlineRoulette.org.uk.
 We started this site because we found most casino sites focus on slots players.
-We prefer roulette!
+We like a flutter on video slots, but we prefer roulette!
 You'll find some exciting features here, including a library of FREE roulette games (scroll down for 3D roulette) with lots of different variants like Premier, French Roulette and Multi-Wheel risk free (no registration required) plus video tutorials to roulette systems with key facts and tips.

 Best Casinos For Roulette

-Not all casinos are roulette friendly- many are geared towards slots players- we list the best casinos for spinning the wheel.
-7 weighty Roulette Bonus Offers:
+Not all casinos are roulette friendly- we list the best casinos for spinning the wheel.
+Check out out Top 10 UK Roulette Bonus Offers (there are more below the free game or hit the "PLAY FOR REAL" button on the demo).

-£88 no deposit bonus for new players, then double your first deposit with £100 free (100% match).
+Up to £1500 bonus for new players.
+Please use bonus code welcome1.
 Play 3D roulette here.
 888 also has some fine live roulette casinos & good mobile games.

 Roulette is a game that requires little skill to play, which combined with it's slow pace (although you can opt for turbo speed if you like these days), and the fact that it is easy to master, makes it one of the most popular casino games in the world.
 The variations of the game that we know today are very similar to the roulette that was played in the Monte Carlo casino in it's early days.
 It was considered a luxury game as it was only originally only available to play in Monaco, which eventually lead to a great interest and increase in popularity.